rust-lang/rust-forge/src/infra/installing-from-source.md

 As such, source builds require an Internet connection to fetch snapshots, and an OS that can execute the available snapshot binaries.

-See https://doc.rust-lang.org/nightly/rustc/platform-support.html for a list of supported platforms.
+See [Platform support](https://doc.rust-lang.org/nightly/rustc/platform-support.html) for a list of supported platforms.
 Only "host tools" platforms have a pre-compiled snapshot binary available; to compile for a platform without host tools you must cross-compile.